Miłosz Biedrzycki

 His poems appeared in various literary magazines, including brulion, Trafika, Boston Review, Chicago Review, Fence and Washington Square Review.
-Biedrzycki is the author of eight books of poetry published in Poland, two published in Slovenia, and one in the USA.
+Biedrzycki is the author of nine books of poetry published in Poland, two published in Slovenia, and one each in the US and Ukraine.
 He translated poetry of Tomaž Šalamun (Jabłoń, Zielona Sowa 2004, ISBN 978-83-7389-630-7).
 He was a 2010 resident of the International Writing Program at the University of Iowa.
+From 2010 until 2015 he performed at the Gadający Pies live magazine.
 A brother of Mariusz Biedrzycki.